Well hello there, how was your weekend? :)

 Oh, right, you probably need to see the recipe first…

-Start the Lighter Sesame Chicken by making the lightly-sweetened sesame chicken sauce.
-Combine 2-1/2 Tablespoons soy sauce and 2 Tablespoons sesame seeds in a bowl.
+Start by making the lightly-sweetened sesame chicken sauce.
+Combine 2-1/2 Tablespoons gluten-free Tamari or soy sauce (dish will not be GF if using soy sauce) and 2 Tablespoons sesame seeds in a bowl.

 Then add 1/4 cup honey.
 Drizzly, thick, and golden yellow.

-I used to hate honey, btw, and suppose I still do in its raw form, but over the past couple of years I’ve discovered just how delish honey can be in anything from sauteed dishes, where it gets nice and caramelized, to drinks, where it provides a naturally sweet flavor.
+I used to hate honey, by the way, and suppose I still do in its raw form, but over the past couple of years I’ve discovered just how delish honey can be in anything from sauteed dishes, where it gets nice and caramelized, to drinks, where it provides a naturally sweet flavor.
 That is to say, I like honey now.

 Finally, add 1 minced garlic clove, stir everything up, then set the sauce aside.